Should You Get Your Real Estate License in Multiple States? blog post image

 Understanding License Reciprocity

 Let's start with the not-so-good news.
-Unfortunately, you're not able to use your Massachusetts real estate license in all 50 states.
+Unfortunately, you're not able to use your real estate license in all 50 states.
 But the good news is that, through the power of license reciprocity, your active license in Massachusetts is recognized in many other states around the country.

 A quick disclaimer before we begin: Every state has its own laws regarding license reciprocity, so the following information is only valid for Massachusetts.